LaserQueue/LaserQueue/API.md

 ```

 ### Let client know job was NOT added to the queue
 This can be used to end a loader or inform the user.
 The backend also sends a user-visible notification when this happens.
+Possible causes include duplicate job when duplicate job prevention is enabled, missing fields that are required, and invalid data.

 ```
 {